bhatasif17/Accepire-BT-Data/README.md

-We can add some description about the data here
+# We can add some description about the data here

+* Value is in TxnFee(usd) and TxnFee(Eth) columbs
+* Date created is ....
+* Method column is ...